1792 Half Disme, Judd-7, MS65

 To be crystal-clear, this is Akers speaking about the Pittman coin, but for Akers to mention the present offering, the Judd and the Floyd T. Starr 1792 half dismes in the same breath puts this piece into heady company indeed.
 In any case, the crucial point is that the present Gem PCGS 1792 half disme is among the few finest survivors of the issue, and collectors may have to wait some considerable time to bid on a comparable example.

 This piece is struck in medal turn.
-The surface colors are spectacular but perhaps a bit less blatant than the photographs would lead one to believe, gray the predominant color with some intermingled red, and blue-gray in the central portion of the obverse.
+The surface colors are spectacular but subtle in coloration, with lustrous silver-gray the predominant color, with intermingled red and blue-gray in the central portion of the obverse.
 The fields are bright on both sides beneath the overlying patina, the surfaces satiny and nearly semiprooflike from the apparent die polishing.
 This die preparation has also effaced some of the tail feathers on the eagle's lower tail area, a phenomenon seen to one degree or another on many other examples.
 A small, near-vertical die crack in the lower-right reverse proceeds from the top corner of the E in DISME to the underside of the eagle's right (facing) lower wing feathers.
 (This die crack is similar in size and position to the one that appears on the roster below on the MS63 NGC example that we offered in late 2005.)
 The dies are slightly misaligned, so that there is full dentilation on the obverse, yet the dentils are absent at the right and lower reverse from 2:30 to 7 o'clock.
 (This phenomenon also appears frequently on these pieces.)
 Some minor planchet adjustment marks appear on the lower obverse, crisscrossing the lower bust diagonally and into the left field area.
 Planchet adjustment marks occur on the reverse on the eagle's breast, between FL in HALF, and overlapping the E of DISME.

 It goes without saying that any advanced numismatist, particularly potential bidders for this lot, will anticipate their findings with great eagerness.